 Bugs and rodents are notorious for finding entry to your home, so make a thorough inspection at every entry point.
 Do you have holes in your screens?
 Gaps in your doorframes?
 Purchase new door and window seals if you need them, and don’t forget your garage door and shed.
 Rodents are rather fond of these places, and these doors don’t always close properly.

 Mosquitoes use standing water as a breeding ground.
 Lovely, right?
 Don’t leave the kiddie pool out for days.
 That’s enough time for a whole new mosquito family to begin.
 Check your rain spouts, get rid of toys on your lawn, old tires, and anything else that could hold water.
 If you have a birdbath or pet dishes, replace the water regularly.
+If there are already mosquitos flying around in your garden, call on a mosquito service company for professional mosquito control services to get rid of them.
+These companies will inspect and evaluate your property to determine the best mosquito treatment methods to remove these insects from your yard.

 It’s a pain, but take the time to trim bushes and trees that are near your house so you don’t invite pests to take over in the overgrowth.
 Weed your yard, and rake up any debris you have lying around.